replicatedhq/chartsmith/chartsmith-app/knowledge.md

 - Backend sends snake_case (is_complete), normalize to camelCase (isComplete) before updating state
 - For auto-scrolling chat:
   - Add empty div with ref at end of messages
+  - Use scrollIntoView with behavior: "smooth" for smooth scrolling
-  - Use closest('.overflow-auto') to find scrollable container
+  - Add scroll-smooth class to scrollable container
-  - Set scrollTop directly on container rather than using scrollIntoView
+  - Watch messages array for changes to trigger scroll
-  - Watch all content changes that could affect scroll height
+  - Place ref div after all content to ensure proper scroll position
-  - Create separate client component for scroll behavior to avoid React static flag errors
+  - Keep scroll behavior consistent across all chat views
+  - For streaming updates within messages:
+    - Add refs to dynamically updating sections
-  - Use React.memo to optimize re-renders of scrolling container
+    - Use useLayoutEffect for smoother scrolling
-  - Stop auto-scrolling when user scrolls up (>50px from bottom)
-  - Resume auto-scrolling when user scrolls back to bottom
+    - Scroll when content length changes
 - For streaming UI transitions, check isComplete on last message before showing next step
 - For auto-scrolling chat, add empty div with ref at end of messages and scroll on message updates
 - For streaming UI transitions, check isComplete on last message before showing next step